 Students are able to designate a "Missing Person Emergency Contact" on the application for student housing or with the Registrar's Office.
-If a student is determined to be missing, the Vice President of Enrollment Management and Student Affairs shall notify the designated Missing Person Emergency Contact no later than 24 hours after the student has been determined missing.
+If a student is determined to be missing, the Dean of the College shall notify the designated Missing Person Emergency Contact no later than 24 hours after the student has been determined missing.
 The contact information is considered confidential and will only be accessible to college or law enforcement personnel.